Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 In this world, everyone has their own ideas.
 Some people prefer to keep wild animals wild and claim that animals should not be kept in zoos and aquariums because it restricts animals’ freedom.

-In fact, it has been reported that animals kept in some inappropriately managed zoos, etc. had to live in the poor environment without being fed enough.
+In fact, it has been reported that there are cases where some animals are kept in the poor environment without being fed enough.
 Many people worry about such situations.
 In most cases, however, in zoos and aquariums in Japan and across the world, animals have been well taken care of by their dedicated staff.
 Also, visitors can see animals up close and observe their behaviors.
 From such experiences, some people learn the significance of wild animals, get interested in animals and nature, raise awareness about proper conservation of them.
 If there were no zoos and aquariums, they would not have opportunities to gain such insights.
 In that sense, zoos and aquariums have played important roles both socially and educationally.

 Moreover, zoos and aquariums assume academic missions such as efforts to ensure continuation of rare species through conservation and breeding works, research to understand characteristics and habits of animals and so on.
 Denial of animal exhibitions in zoos and aquariums means the refusal/rejection of such important roles borne by zoos and aquariums.